mikelangelo-project/hpc-workload-gen/README.md

 # HPC-Workload-Generator

-This project is part of [MIKELANGELO](http://mikelangelo-project.eu) and is a middle-ware between Systems like [Jenkins](https://jenkins.io/) or [Gitlab CI](https://about.gitlab.com/gitlab-ci/) and an HPC System that works with [PBS Torque](http://www.adaptivecomputing.com/products/open-source/torque/).
+This project is part of [MIKELANGELO](http://mikelangelo-project.eu) and is a middle-ware between Systems like [Jenkins](https://jenkins.io/) or [Gitlab CI](https://about.gitlab.com/gitlab-ci/) and an HPC System that works with [PBS Torque](http://www.adaptivecomputing.com/products/open-source/torque/) or [vTorque](https://github.com/mikelangelo-project/vTorque).
 The aim of this project is to give CI tools an API that can be used to interact with a HPC batch system like Torque or for MIKELANGELO [vTorque](https://github.com/mikelangelo-project/), to run HPC jobs as part of the CI tool chain.

 ## Table of contents